golingon/lingon/readme.md

 ## Motivation

+See [Rationale](./docs/rationale.md) for more details.

 Lingon was developed to achieve the following goals:

 ### Reduce cognitive load

 Building a platform within a single context (i.e. Go) will reduce cognitive load by decreasing the number of tools and context switching in the process.
+It provides a better developer experience with out-of-the-box IDE support and a single language to learn with smooth learning curve.

 ### Type safety